 He used a Force Choke on an officer that had failed him.

 Happily Married: With Sophia before she got sick.
-Subverted.
-He hated her for never providing him with an heir, struck her during a fight, and deluded himself into thinking they were happy while devoting the rest of his life to saving her from an illness he cooked up yet genuinely believes.
-Double subverted.
-Sophia's ghost appears as he dies, kisses him, and they depart to the afterlife truly happy.
+In trith he hated her for never providing him with an heir, struck her during a fight, and deluded himself into thinking they were happy while devoting the rest of his life to saving her from an illness he cooked up yet genuinely believes.
+At the end of the story, Sophia's ghost appears as he dies, kisses him, and they depart to the afterlife truly happy.

 I Control My Minions Through...: Fear.
 He has a mysterious power that allows him to kill without touching, and fear of punishment for his inner circle.
 How he keeps Taurok under control; the general's daughter-in-law and granddaughter are marked for death unless he obeys the emperor.